What is ICS Reciprocal?

 If a depositor is subject to restrictions with respect to the placement of funds in depository institutions, it is the responsibility of the depositor to determine whether the placement of the depositor’s funds through ICS, or a particular ICS transaction, satisfies those restrictions.

 Placement of customer funds through the ICS service is subject to the terms, conditions, and disclosures set forth in the agreements, including the ICS Deposit Placement Agreement, that a participating institution's customer enters into with that institution.
 Limits and customer eligibility criteria apply.
 Program withdrawals are limited to six per month when using the ICS savings option.
-ICS, Insured Cash Sweep, and One-Way Sell are registered service marks, and Reciprocal is a service mark, of Promontory Interfinancial Network, LLC
+ICS, Insured Cash Sweep, and One-Way Sell are registered service marks of Promontory Interfinancial Network, LLC